As a B2B marketer, an account-based marketing project plan isn’t optional.

 Step 1: Build the case for your account-based marketing plan

 The strength of your pitch starts with positioning.
-Above all else, you’ll want to frame your strategy as a way for the organization to achieve its goals (which is why we also spun upon the perfect ABM planning template for you).
+Above all else, you’ll want to frame your ABM plan as a way for the organization to achieve its goals (which is why we also created the perfect ABM planning template for you).

 For example, is the company trying to move up-market, expand into new verticals, or generate more SaaS revenue?
 Connecting your ABM goals to big picture business objectives will help you earn buy-in for these initiatives.